trisulnsm/trisul-scripts/trp/cert-search/README.md

 # eccerts.rb - Queries all EC-certs and prints curve names

-NSA discovered a critical vulnerability in Windows CryptoAPI in CVE-2020-0601.
-Kudelski Security calls it ["Chain of Fools"](https://research.kudelskisecurity.com/2020/01/15/cve-2020-0601-the-chainoffools-attack-explained-with-poc/)
+CVE-2020-0601 is a new vulnerability in the Windows CryptoAPI related to the way Elliptical Curve certificates are verified.
+Kudelski Security calls it the ["Chain of Fools"](https://research.kudelskisecurity.com/2020/01/15/cve-2020-0601-the-chainoffools-attack-explained-with-poc/)

-From a Network Security Monitoring perspective, what I am interested in are the following:
+The TrisulNSM  approach is to improve visiblity to answer the following questions.

 1. How many EC certs are you seeing vs RSA certs ?
 2. In those EC certs what are the curve-types you are seeing ?
 3. Which domains are using these
 4. Can any improvements be made to the metrics going forward to improve visibility.
-5. Can you add live detection ?

-This is the @trisulnsm approach.

 ## eccerts.rb query certificates

+One of the first questions is "Can I scan my history to see if any certificates with this particular characteristic were seen?"
+In this case , an explictly specified elliptical curve.

-Trisul extracts and stores all X.509 certificates as Full Text Documents, with de-duplication.
+Trisul already extracts and stores all X.509 certificates as Full Text Documents, with de-duplication.
+This **eccerts.rb**  script shows how you can automate searching for such matches in your database.

-This script here is intented to be run as a batch script
+### eccerts.rb logic

 1. pulls out all SSL Certs FTS documents containing the keyword `id-ecPublicKey`  This gets you all the EC Certs